Wendy Red star

 Wednesday, March 18, 2026

-This small-group session for RMCAD students focuses on the parts of an art practice that are rarely addressed in the classroom but are essential to long-term sustainability.
-Drawing from real projects and lived experience, Wendy Red Star will discuss the behind-the-scenes realities of working as an artist: project budgeting, payment structures, fabrication, working with institutions and galleries, taxes, contracts, and the invisible labor that supports the visible work.
+This small-group session for RMCAD students focused on the parts of an art practice that are rarely addressed in the classroom but are essential to long-term sustainability.
+Drawing from real projects and lived experience, Wendy Red Star discussed the behind-the-scenes realities of working as an artist: project budgeting, payment structures, fabrication, working with institutions and galleries, taxes, contracts, and the invisible labor that supports the visible work.
 The session emphasizes practical knowledge, transparency, and conversation.
-Students are invited to ask questions about what it actually takes to maintain an art practice over time, navigate systems of power and money, and make informed decisions as they move forward in their own careers.
+Students asked questions about what it actually takes to maintain an art practice over time, navigate systems of power and money, and make informed decisions as they move forward in their own careers.

 STUDENT-LED Q+A SESSION